Ars-Digitale/java-21-study-guide/docs/module-01/instantiating-types.md

 	Person p = new Person();           // creates a new Person object using its constructor
 	```

-It is also common to rely on literals or factory methods for object creation:
+It is also common to rely on literals or factory methods for object creation.

 	```java
 	String name = new String("Alice"); // creates a new String object explicitly